-- Flexible SpendingThe City offers flexible spending accounts for dependent childcare reimbursement and unreimbursed medical expenses.
-This program allows employees to be reimbursed for dependent childcare expenses and for out of pocket health care expenses.
-Employees elect to contribute money to one or both accounts on a pre-tax basis through payroll deduction. - Premium PaymentEmployees on Leave Without Pay for a full calendar month must pay the total amount of their insurance premiums unless the absence is due to circumstances associated with the Family and Medical Leave Act (FMLA).
+Employees on Leave Without Pay for a full calendar month must pay the total amount of their insurance premiums unless the absence is due to circumstances associated with the Family and Medical Leave Act (FMLA).
 Arrangements for payment may be made by contacting the Benefits Division in HRD.
 Arrangements for payment should be made before going on Leave Without Pay whenever possible.
+Failure to pay premiums in a timely manner could result in cancellation of insurance coverage.

+Employees on FMLA Leave

-Failure to pay premiums in a timely manner could result in cancellation of insurance coverage. - Employees on FMLAEmployees on FMLA leave are entitled to the City contribution and may keep the coverage they had while working.
-Also, employees on FMLA leave are responsible for paying their portion of the insurance premiums on the first of each month. - Protected HealthThe privacy of protected health information will be maintained in accordanceInformationwith HIPAA laws and the regulations specified in Standards for Privacy ofIndividually Identifiable Health Information, as well as applicable state laws governing the use and disclosure of health information.
+Employees on FMLA leave are entitled to the City contribution and may keep the coverage they had while working.
+Also, employees on FMLA leave are responsible for paying their portion of the insurance premiums on the first of each month.

+Protected Health Information

+The privacy of protected health information will be maintained in accordance with HIPAA laws and the regulations specified in Standards for Privacy of Individually Identifiable Health Information, as well as applicable state laws governing the use and disclosure of health information.